Daily Life

 A Typical Day on the Farm

 On weekdays the days start with morning chores - feeding animals, taking out the compost, tidying the kitchen.
-Gappers are engaged in programming during the bulk of the day, with a break midday for lunch and rest.
+Gappers are engaged in programming for most of the day, with a break midday for lunch and rest.
 Mornings and afternoons might be harvesting soybeans on the farm, facing challenges on the ropes course, learning the art of blacksmithing, spending time in your Apprenticeship, or preparing for our next wilderness trip.
 On Friday afternoons, we go on a field trip out in the community: it might be an epic hike up Mt.
 Monadnock, or an afternoon learning about wood-fired sourdough bread at a local bakery.
 By early evening, it’s time for animal chores again, and then dinner.
 Staff often join for dinner, and everyone shares gratitude and stories from the day.
 On some evenings, we’ll have discussions about the weekly readings, do a yoga practice or night swim, play meadow games or have a craft night.
 Most Gappers find themselves going to bed early, with the sun - it’s a full day, and there’s another one ahead!

 A Day on the Trail